The Laws of Candle-Lighting on Rosh Hashanah

 The reason for the above custom is because it is forbidden to prepare anything on the first day of Yom Tov for the second just as it is forbidden to prepare anything on Shabbat or Yom Tov for weekday use.
 Based on this, it would seem that it is forbidden to light candles “in honor of the second day of Yom Tov” when it is still during the first day of Yom Tov.

-Nevertheless, regarding candle-lighting, Maran Harav Ovadia Yosef Shlit”a writes (in his Chazon Ovadia-Yamim Nora’im, page 182) that, based on the words of the Tosafot and other great Poskim, one need not be concerned about the prohibition of preparing and one may light candles for the second day of Yom Tov even before sunset of the first day of Yom Tov, for this serves a purpose for the first day of Yom Tov as well since the candles add light to the house.
+Nevertheless, regarding candle-lighting, Maran Rabbeinu Ovadia Yosef zt”l writes (Chazon Ovadia-Yamim Nora’im, page 182) that based on the words of the Tosafot and other great Poskim, one need not be concerned about the prohibition of preparing and one may light candles for the second day of Yom Tov even before sunset of the first day of Yom Tov, for this serves a purpose for the first day of Yom Tov as well since the candles add light to the house.
 He quotes Rabbeinu Yosef Haim (in his Responsa Rav Pe’alim, Orach Chaim, Volume 4, Chapter 23) as ruling likewise.

-Summary: One must light candles in honor of Rosh Hashanah just as one would do for any other Yom Tov including Sukkot, Pesach, and Shavuot.
-One should preferably light the candles before sunset.
-One may likewise light candles for the second night of Yom Tov before sunset (of the first day of Yom Tov) when transferring the flame from a pre-existing one.
+Summary: Candles are lit in honor of Rosh Hashanah just as they are lit in honor of every Yom Tov: Sukkot, Pesach, and Shavuot.
+The candles should preferably be lit before sunset.
+It is likewise permissible to light candles for the second day of Yom Tov before sunset by using a pre-existing flame.

-This year, 5774, Rosh Hashanah falls out on Thursday and Friday and we must therefore discuss how to light Shabbat candles on the second day of Yom Tov.
-This will be explained in the following Halacha.
+This year, Rosh Hashanah of the year 5775 will fall out on Thursday and Friday.
+As such, we must explain the proper of how to light candles on the second day of Yom Tov in honor of Shabbat in the following Halacha.